SpielerNogard/Bulkupdate/README.md

 - some minor fixes

 ## V1.0.2
--Clear Folder now fixed
+- Clear Folder now fixed
--Autoupdate fixed
+- Autoupdate fixed
+-
 You need to use git pull this time, to get the actual update.
 Next time the autoupdate will work.
 ## Installation